steve1316/uma-android-training-helper/README.md

 Inspiration from @amate for their work on [UmaUmaCruise](https://github.com/amate/UmaUmaCruise) and @gertasik for [GameTora's Training Event Helper](https://gametora.com/umamusume/training-event-helper).

 This Android application written in Kotlin is designed to assist Uma Musume Pretty Derby players with selecting the right training options in the same vein as amate's UmaCruise and GameTora's Training Event Helper by informing you of what rewards you get for each option on the screen in a seamless manner.
+In addition, it will also inform you of the English translations of any skills and statuses present in the rewards and what they do.

 https://user-images.githubusercontent.com/18709555/121611207-96999d00-ca0c-11eb-9eb1-538131e52719.mp4